Teaching and Other Academic Positions

-At the University of Illinois, I have closely supervised 16 advisees who have completed their doctorates in anthropology.
-Of these, five have achieved tenure, two are on tenure-track positions, and two have administrative positions at U.S. universities; one works as an applied medical anthropologist for a US government agency; two are visiting assistant professors at U.S. universities; three work internationally as consultants and researchers; and one is working as a librarian.
+At the University of Illinois, I closely supervised 16 advisees who completed their doctorates in anthropology.
+Of these, seven have achieved tenure, two are on tenure-track positions, and two have upper-level administrative positions at universities in the U.S. and abroad; one works as an applied medical anthropologist for a US government agency; two work internationally as consultants and researchers; and one works as a librarian.

 With Lance Larkin (left) and Tim Landry (right) receiving their doctorates in anthropology from the University of Illinois in May 2014.